 This is part 1 of our series of blog posts to provide tips on not only how to set up your environment, but also the shifts you need to make to communicate effectively in video meetings and presentations.

-To read part 2 of this blog series, How to Be Effective in Video Meetings and Presentations: Adjusting Your Communication Style, click here.
+To read part 2 of this blog series, How to Be Effective in Virtual Meetings and Presentations: Adjusting Your Communication Style, click here.

 How to Hold Effective Video Meetings and Presentations: Preparing Your Set-up, Your Environment, and Yourself

 With video calls, it’s as if you are inviting someone (or a group of people) into your office, so it’s important to create a good experience for them.

 Create a space where you can hold video calls.
 If you can keep it ready to go with little last-minute modification needed, you can save time and minimize stress.
 Here are some tips.

 Make sure your background is as free of distractions as possible.
 Log onto your video conference software or video yourself to see what might cause a distraction in your background.
 Family photos, artwork or even a stray paper or two can steal focus from you.
 Books and simple artifacts on a shelf can make for a good backdrop You may decide to set up your video conference/recording area in another part of your home or against a different wall.

 Replace your background, if necessary, using green-screen technology.

 Zoom video conferencing software, which is what many people are using now, allows you to upload photo and video backgrounds or choose one that is provided.
 (If you use Zoom, please use a password to protect yourself against Zoombombers, which are hackers that burst into your Zoom meeting.)